flimflam-austin/hugo-cms-test/content/quick_reads/20200314-iraq-latest/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      ## While Americans hunker down at home, four soldiers died abroad in
+      <div><h2>While Americans hunker down at home, four soldiers died abroad in
-      service to the nation.

-      ## The swift retaliation and why it matters.
+      service to the nation.</h2><h2>The swift retaliation and why it matters.</h2></div>
     _key: 251ef6513039
   - order: 1
     useCheckmark: false
     body: >-
-      ## Backstory

-      Sunday: Two Marines killed in action during a raid of an ISIS complex in Northern Iraq.
+      <div><h2>Backstory</h2><p>Sunday: Two Marines killed in action during a

-      Wednesday: Two U.S. servicemembers + 1 U.K. soldier died during a rocket
-      attack outside of Baghdad.
+      raid of an ISIS complex in Northern Iraq.</p><p>Wednesday: Two U.S. servicemembers + 1 U.K. soldier died during a rocket attack outside of Baghdad.
 14 others injured.
-The U.S. blamed Iranian-backed militias.
+The U.S. blamed Iranian-backed militias.</p></div>
     _key: 65cb92f16be5
   - order: 2
     useCheckmark: false
     body: >-
-      > “The United States will not tolerate attacks against our people, our interests, or our allies.”
+      <div><blockquote>“The United States will not tolerate attacks against our

-      Sec. of Defense Mark Esper on an airstrike targeting five weapons storage facilities the U.S. says belong to the militia that attacked U.S. and coalition forces Wednesday.
+      people, our interests, or our allies.”<br><br>Sec. of Defense Mark Esper on an airstrike targeting five weapons storage facilities the U.S. says belong to the militia that attacked U.S. and coalition forces Wednesday.
       Sec.
-Esper says the same Iranian-backed group is responsible for a series of other attacks.
+Esper says the same Iranian-backed group is responsible for a series of other attacks.</blockquote><p><br></p></div>
     _key: c77987f7edb9
   - order: 3
     useCheckmark: false
     body: >-
-      ## Important Context

-      * Despite the U.S. targeting and killing an Iranian military leader after the death of an American contractor in December by an Iranian-backed militia, a similar attack targeted Americans Wednesday.

-      * Despite the U.S. declaring the “defeat” of ISIS in Iraq and Syria, the group reportedly is attempting to regroup in Northern Iraq.

-      * Bottom Line: The threats from both ISIS and Iran continue; tensions simmer.
+      <div><h2>Important Context</h2><ul><li>Despite the U.S. targeting and
+      killing an Iranian military leader after the death of an American contractor in December by an Iranian-backed militia, a similar attack targeted Americans Wednesday.</li><li>Despite the U.S. declaring the “defeat” of ISIS in Iraq and Syria, the group reportedly is attempting to regroup in Northern Iraq.</li><li>Bottom Line: The threats from both ISIS and Iran continue; tensions simmer.</li></ul></div>
     _key: 1c5eca6256f3
   - order: 4
     useCheckmark: true
     body: >-
-      A message from the Defense Dept after the airstrikes Friday morning in
+      <div><p>A message from the Defense Dept after the airstrikes Friday
-      Iraq: "These terror groups must cease their attacks on U.S. and coalition forces or face consequences at a time and place of our choosing."
-      Meanwhile, Iran confronts one of the deadliest outbreaks of COVID-19 on the planet.
+      morning in Iraq: "These terror groups must cease their attacks on U.S. and coalition forces or face consequences at a time and place of our choosing."
+Meanwhile, Iran confronts one of the deadliest outbreaks of COVID-19 on the planet.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 1ead1126fcf0